 See, these ovens allow you to bake bread, baked goods, or heat items up over an open fire.
 All you have to do is place this metal box over the fire and let it do its thing.
 Mine even came with a timer.
 They are very neat items to have and don’t cost very much either.

-So this is another powerless cooking option that might help you have some variety if you are off-grid, or be easy to store in case of a power outage as well.
+So this is another survival cooking option that might help you have some variety if you are off-grid, or be easy to store in case of a power outage as well.

 11. Earth Oven